Are you looking to earn your dental dentistry degree?

 Established in 1875, it was the second university-based dental school founded in the U.S. It also offered the first dental graduate program in the U.S.

-From all American Dental Association presidents, four have been University of Michigan School of Dentistry faculty.
+Of all American Dental Association presidents, four have been University of Michigan School of Dentistry faculty.

 The school also offers additional graduate programs, such as DDS/Ph.D. and DDS/MBA programs.
 It is located in Ann Arbor, Michigan.